 Can children get professional teeth whitening?

-Children who are under the age of 13 should avoid tooth whitening because their teeth are still forming.
-Pregnant or lactating women should also avoid tooth whitening procedures because the calcium in their teeth may be weakened by their pregnancy.
-Everyone else can approach tooth whitening as a safe and effective way to erase years of damage and staining from their teeth.
+Children who are under the age of 13 should avoid teeth whitening because their teeth are still developing.
+Pregnant or lactating women should also avoid teeth whitening procedures.
+The calcium in their teeth tend to weaken during pregnancy.
+Everyone else can approach teeth whitening as a safe and effective way to erase years of staining.

 This gentleman visited our Columbia, SC dental office for teeth whitening.
-His front teeth were misshapen and discolored.
-Dr. Trinkner used porcelain veneers to restore the front teeth and teeth bleaching to lighten the other teeth and restore the smile to a natural beauty.
+His front teeth were misshapen and stained.
+Dr. Trinkner used porcelain veneers to restore the front teeth, and teeth bleaching to lighten the other teeth.